Galloway on Film: I Sat 20 Feet From a Serial Killer

 I’ve come to observe the trial after watching Nick Broomfield’s mesmerizing HBO documentary, Tales of the Grim Sleeper, and wondering why I didn’t know more about this man who terrorized South Central L.A. for 25 years, gaining his nickname after apparently taking a multi-year break between rampages.

 I arrive early, expecting a media circus, only to find a handful of stragglers in the hallway, most waiting for another trial.
 When the doors open, I enter alone and take a seat at the back.
-Other spectators trickle in — first a few reporters, and then some 15 or 20 of the victims’ friends and family members.
+Other spectators trickle in — first a few reporters, then 15 or 20 of the victims’ friends and family members.
 Everyone starts chatting.
 The atmosphere is oddly convivial.

 Being in a courtroom for a murder trial — and a big one, like this — is surreal, not so much because of the drama as the lack of it.
 It’s nothing like the movies.
 It’s not even like the acclaimed American Crime Story: The People v.
 O.J.
 Simpson, which centered on a trial that took place just a few doors down the hall from here.
 In real-life, almost everything is smaller, disconnected from the outside world, ordinary.